All metals used in fine jewellery have allure, rarity and durability—but what exactly sets them apart from each other?

 Silver is the most lustrous of all the metals, and can be buffed to the whitest, brightest and most eye-catching finish.
 Unfortunately, it is naturally very soft and takes on a temporary tarnish when it’s exposed to sulpher in the air, over time.

 Half as dense as Gold or Platinum, it is most often alloyed with Copper, which makes it harder without taking away its amazing shine.
 Of course, the most popular Silver alloy is Sterling Silver, which is a mix of 925 parts Silver and 75 parts Copper.
-Silver Gilt, which is now more commonly referred to as Vermeil, is a thin layer of Gold electroplated onto Sterling Silver.
+Silver Gilt, which is now more commonly referred to as Vermeil, is a layer of Gold plated onto Sterling Silver.

 What is Platinum?

 Considered by some as the Cadillac of metals, Platinum is a rich gray-white coloured metal, which can complement any gemstone.
 It is slightly less rare than Gold (it’s found on Earth in 5 parts per billion), but is more resistant to scratches.
 With the highest density of all three precious metals, it is less brittle than Gold alloy, and therefore especially ideal for making jewellery prongs, which will stand the test of time.

 Platinum is generally used in a purer form of 900-950/1000 parts Platinum, and, like White Gold, is sometimes coated in Rhodium to give it a whiter, brighter finish.
 Over time, the polish of Platinum’s lustre develops a soft, rich glow, resulting in its trademark patina.